-- In Character, you can choose Fonts (Sizes...), Fonts Effects (Underlining, Color...), Position (Rotating/scaling...), Hyperlink, Background and more. - In Paragraph, you can choose Indents & Spacing, Alignment, Text Flow, Tabs, Drop Caps, Borders and Backgrounds. - 4) In the lower left of this page, choose the envelope format from the drop-down list.
+- 5) In the lower left of this page, choose the envelope format from the drop-down list.
 The width and height of the selected envelope then show in the boxes below the selected format.
 If you chose a pre-existing format, just verify these sizes.
-If you chose User defined in the Format list, then you can edit the sizes.

-5) After formatting, go to the Printer page to choose printer options such as envelope orientation and shifting.
+If you chose User defined in the Format list, then you can edit the sizes. - 6) After formatting, go to the Printer page to choose printer options such as envelope orientation and shifting.
 You may need to experiment a bit to see what works best for your printer.